cirruslabs/tart/README.md

     - sleep 15
 ```

-Run it locally or in CI with the following command:
+Put the above `.cirrus.yml` file in the root of your repository and run it with the following command:

 ```shell
 brew install cirruslabs/cli/cirrus